Gadana1/Warehouse/README.md

 This is used for stocking and un-stocking products.
 It considers the fact that, one product can have multiple units in different warehouse and each of the units have unique information such as `barcode`, `Mfg Date`, `Expiry Date` etc.
-- Create Single Warehouse
+- Create Single Warehouse Product
-- Create Multiple Warehouses
+- Create Multiple Warehouse Products
-- View Single Warehouse
+- View Single Warehouse Product
-- View All Warehouses (Paginated)
+- View All Warehouse Products (Paginated)
-- Update and Replace Single Warehouse
+- Update and Replace Single Warehouse Product
-- Delete Single Warehouse
+- Delete Single Warehouse Product
-- Recover Deleted Warehouse
+- Recover Deleted Warehouse Product

 ## Security